 Find your triggers.

-But it happens because of habit.
+We yell because of habit.
 Think about your daily habits.
 You get out of bed and look for your slippers.
 You use the same hand to turn the light switch on in the bathroom.
 And you reach for your face soap and always turn the hot water faucet on.
 You do all this without thinking.
 They’re habits.

-And you’ve picked up triggers that lead to these habits.
+You’ve picked up triggers that lead to these habits.
 The alarm is your trigger to wake up and find your slippers.
 Going to the bathroom is your trigger to turn on the light.
 Reaching for your face soap is your trigger to turn the hot water faucet on.

 The same happens when we react to our kids.
 Throughout the day, we’re bombarded with triggers, and some are bad enough to set us off.